EMPAT94/empat94.github.io/_gs/tutorial.md

 That was why it wasn't long before we located the exit.
 This Dungeon probably went in a straight line, it seemed.
 We had just killed our twelfth crocodile.
 I reached level 3 first this time, quickly followed by the rest.
 Arya was still at level 2 though.

 We made for the exit.
 Another bridge, the same as last.
 We went ahead and decided to rest while Arya gained her XP.
 I wasn't feeling like napping again.
 The stone floor wasn't so welcoming anyway.
 I decided to go for another trial and error session.
 This time with a different objective.
 I looked at Arya casting Heal on herself in succession, then waiting to recover mana.
 She looked at me as well, "Another spell?" she queried.
 "Well, not really.
 More like meta-spell."
 I answered.
-'Man, I suck at explaining things'.
-"A meta-spell?," she shot back.
+'Man, I suck at explaining things.'
+"A meta-spell?" she shot back.
 "How do I explain it?
 Ummm...
 Well, never mind.
 I'll show you when I'm done," I took the easy way out.
 She chuckled an okay and I opened my Status Window Editor.
 I cracked my knuckles, cranked my neck, took a deep breath, muttered to myself 'Here goes nothing', and dived right in!

 ## Chapter 13 - Timing Attack